migramirez2/Harmony-ONE/progress/uladzislau-muraveika.md

+**2024-05-24: Weekly update**

+During this week, I finished Nginx monitoring, now we have a generic solution and the [Grafana dashboard](https://grafana.i.hmny.io/d/ZQAsi-Xiz/nginx-vts) for all networks.
+It is already give ideas what can be improved, such as removing defaults and deploying proper rate limiting

+On the protocol side, I've helped with devnet updates to the latest version with fixed bootnode issue and share my ideas and concerns about further mainnet rollout with Gheis and Soph.

+Additionally, I aided a community member with the removal from blacklists.

 2024-05-17: Weekly update

 During this week, I tried different approaches for Nginx monitoring, found the most generic one, and started to roll it out to the devnet.
 It will help the team understand the current state of our RPC endpoints and how users are using them